Awesome 3 days in Budapest itinerary – Culture & relaxation

 Great Market Hall

-The central floor is full with local vendors selling their produce of vegetables, fruits, meat and many other items.
+The central floor is full of local vendors selling their produce of vegetables, fruits, meat and many other items.

-On the second floor you can buy souvenirs, clothes, bags and other none eatable products.
-The food corner is also upstairs, so if you want to grab a snack this is the place to be.
+On the second floor, you can buy souvenirs, clothes, bags and other non-eatable products.
+The food corner is also upstairs, so if you want to grab a snack, this is the place to be.

 Great market hall